Tuesday, December 24,2024 5:32 am EST

 Photo by whoabgflla on Pixabay

 Imagine winding through a lush labyrinth of towering trees, with the sound of wildlife rustling through the underbrush.
-Here, an impressive array of animals call this vast wetland home, from the stealthy black bears to the elusive bobcats.
+An impressive array of animals call this vast wetland home, from the stealthy black bears to the elusive bobcats.

 Wildlife Spotting Tips

 To witness the swamp’s wildlife, timing and patience are key.
 Dawn and dusk are prime times when animals are most active.
 During these hours, the refuge transforms into a bustling hub of animal activity.
-To enhance your chances, head to designated observation spots such as the Washington Ditch Boardwalk or Jericho Lane.
+Head to designated observation spots such as the Washington Ditch Boardwalk or Jericho Lane to enhance your chances.
 Here, silence is golden, and stillness is your ally as you wait for nature to reveal its wonders.

 aerial, river, lakes